 Free experimentation during the discovery phase can be highly counterproductive.

 We all have a very limited attention span and when being presented with a new solution, we need continuous inputs that bring us back to focusing on new elements and actions.

-If users don’t find what they’re looking for they’ll leave.
+If users don’t find what they’re looking for, they’ll leave.

 Of course, in the spirit of segmentation, you also have to let them choose.
 Ask them if they want to be guided with an onboarding tour or be free to explore.
 Let them decide.
-It’s all about giving options and empower your users.
+It’s all about giving options and empowering your users.

 Popups that contain a friendly face might look like a silver bullet to boost user engagement.
 But it’s not that easy!
 This approach is not effective for all users.

-Let’s go back to our party: you obviously need to send signals to a potential partner but you also have to send the right signals.
+Let’s go back to our party: You obviously need to send signals to a potential partner but you also have to send the right signals.
 You might want to try to balance a beer can on your head and smile to spark a reaction.
 But what kind of reaction are you going to trigger?

-When trying to approach somebody, you can be a lot more effective if you gather some information about what drink they like, what kind of sense of humor they have and so on, so that you can plan your approach accordingly.
+When trying to approach somebody, you can be a lot more effective if you gather some information about what drink they like, what kind of sense of humor they have and so on so that you can plan your approach accordingly.

 It’s easier to engage and activate users when you have specific data.